Carlsbad Family Law Attorneys

-Glossary of Family Law Terms
+Glossary Of Family Law Terms

 Arrears

-Refers to child support or spousal support payments that have been missed by the obligor parent and/or spouse.
+Arrears refers to child support or spousal support payments that have been missed by the obligor parent and/or spouse.
 Child support and spousal support arrears accrue 10% simple interest per year.

 Child Custody